 Scalp irritation is commonly linked to Minoxidil preparations containing Propylene Glycol (PG).
 Some patients can also complain of itchy flaky scalp which may be unrelated and there are other more likely causes of these symptoms (such as contact dermatitis, allergic contact dermatitis, or an exacerbation of seborrheic dermatitis) and may not be directly caused by minoxidil.
 Additionally, there is a clinical benefit as propylene-glycol-free minoxidil has been shown to have improved permeability over Minoxidil containing propylene glycol.

 Sons' Minoxidil does not contain Propylene Glycol and so should cause less scalp irritation than many other preparations.
 With our convenient actuator, the Minoxidil reaches the scalp more directly and easier than other preparations such as the 5% foam.
-There is also the benefit that the actuator removes the mess of different liquids that can run down the scalp during application.

 So, why chose Sons Minoxidil; it causes less scalp irritation, it’s easier to apply and is more easily absorbed than many other preparations.